 Tax Court Lawyers in Roanoke

-Most frequently, when the IRS sends a Roanoke, Alabama resident a "notice of deficiency," which alleges that they owe back taxes, the taxpayer has 90 days to go to tax court, and file a claim in tax court to fight this allegation.
-If you don't file this claim within the allotted time, you can lose your right to dispute the tax bill in question, in any forum, permanently.
+Usually, when the IRS sends a taxpayer in Roanoke, Texas a notice of deficiency, indicating that they owe back taxes, the taxpayer has 90 days to file a claim in federal tax court to dispute this notice.
+If a claim is not filed in a timely manner, the taxpayer could lose his or her right to contest the tax bill at issue.

-Do I Need a Roanoke, Alabama Tax Attorney?
+Do I Need a Roanoke, Texas Tax Attorney?

 Federal law authorizes some non-lawyers to represent parties in tax court.
 However, tax law is a fairly complex and specialized legal field.
 Most lawyers who practice tax law do not practice any other area of law, giving you an idea of how specialized it is.

 If you have to go to tax court for whatever reason, you should almost certainly speak with a seasoned tax attorney in Roanoke, Texas.
 Even though some non-lawyers are technically permitted to represent you in tax court, there are distinct advantages to hiring a lawyer, even if a non-attorney can provide you with competent representation.
 The main advantage is the fact that all attorneys are tightly regulated by their state bar associations, and if they botch your case, you may have more legal recourse against an attorney than you would against a non-attorney.